What Is the Essence of the Bible?

 What is the essence of the Bible?

 The answer is found in 2 Timothy 3:16:

 “This indicates that the Scripture, the word of God, is the breathing out of God.
 God’s speaking is God’s breathing out.
 Hence, His word is Spirit (John 6:63), or breath.
 Thus, the Scripture is the embodiment of God as the Spirit.
-The Spirit is therefore the very essence, the substance, of the Scripture…”
+The Spirit is therefore the very essence, the substance, of the Scripture.”

 “It is the Spirit who gives life; the flesh profits nothing; the words which I have spoken to you are spirit and are life.”

 If we see that the Spirit is the essence of the Bible, we’ll change our approach.
 We’ll come to the Spirit in God’s Word, and the Spirit will give us life.
 This life will refresh us, enliven us, feed us, and cause us to grow in Christ.
-This is the key to our spiritual growth.

-Read about how we can come to the Spirit in God’s Word and get life from reading the Bible in our post, “How to Get Life from Reading the Bible.”
+Read about how we can come to the Spirit in God’s Word in our posts, How to Receive Life from God’s Word and How to Eat the Word of God.